Autcoder/Codinstall/README.md

 ## Getting Started

-**Download the script**: Clone or download the Quicklang script from the GitHub repository to your local machine.
+**Download the script**
+There are two ways to download the script:

+- Go to the Releases and choose the latest release compatible with your package manager (e.g. dnf, apt).
+This is recommended when you just want to use the script.
+- If you want to change or fork the script to your liking, you can clone the Repository onto your system with following command:

 ```
 git clone https://github.com/Autcoder/Auto-languages-installer.git
 ```

-**Navigate to the Script Directory**: Open a terminal and navigate to the directory where the Quicklang script is located.
+**Navigate to the Script Directory**
+Open a terminal and navigate to the directory where the Quicklang script is located, or directly open a terminal in that directory.

+**Run the Script**
-**Run the Script**: Execute the Quicklang script by typing the following command in the terminal:
+Execute the Quicklang script by typing the following command in the terminal:

 ```
 bash ./quicklang-dnf.sh